Murder of Bobbie Jo Stinnett: Murder

-Stinnett was discovered by her mother Becky Harper, lying in a pool of blood, approximately an hour after the murder.
+After 3:30pm came and Stinnett did not return any calls, Becky walked to Stinnett's house herself.
+Stinnett was discovered by her mother, Becky Harper, lying in a pool of blood, approximately an hour after the murder.
 Harper immediately called authorities and described the wounds inflicted upon her daughter as appearing as if her "stomach had exploded."
 Paramedics were unsuccessful in attempts to revive Stinnett, and she was pronounced dead at St. Francis Hospital in Maryville.

-Montgomery allegedly called her husband, Kevin, that same day around 5:15 p.m. saying that, on a shopping trip to Topeka, she had gone into labor and given birth.
+Montgomery called her husband, Kevin, that same day around 5:15pm. saying that, on a Christmas shopping trip in Topeka, she had gone into labor and given birth.
+It was initially seen as unusual that she delivered a baby and then drove herself home right after.
+She said she delivered at the Birth And Womans Center in Topeka, although there were no reported births there on the day she described.